Call-for-Code/Solution-Starter-Kit-Communication-2020/README.md

 - Respond by sharing consistent, accurate COVID-19 information
 - Help citizens quickly and easily access the latest information through their channel of choice – voice, text or collaborative tool
-- Free valuable resources by automating answers to common COVID-19 questions.
+- Free valuable resources by automating answers to common COVID-19 questions
 - Dynamically update information with the latest developments and recommendations